Viral Jolly Rancher TikTok recipe leaves boy with severe burns. Here's a doctor's warning.

 "I went in complete shock the moment it happened," Christina Blackstone said.
 "I heard him scream and I said, 'Oh no, this is terrible.'"

-Christina got the idea from a viral TikTok trend, watching step-by-step videos that looked simple enough.
+Christina got the idea from a viral TikTok trend on making "candy grapes", watching step-by-step videos that looked simple enough.

 "It was supposed to be a fun afternoon activity, it was raining outside," she said.